nate-browne/CSE12_Redesign/Lectures/hashing.md

 ### Side Note: Performance
 One thing we've seen with all above strategies is that they all become much worse performance wise if the table gets full.
 This is because as the table fills, collisions become more and more likely due to the modulo operation.

 As a result, a common strategy is to resize the table and rehash the elements once a certain threshold is reached to maintain optimal performance.
-The ratio used to determine this is called **load factor** (# of elements/# of spots).
+The ratio used to determine this is called **load factor**: $$\text{load factor} = \frac{\text{number of elements}}{\text{number of spots}}$$

-A common load factor used that straddles the line between costly rehashes and costly lookups is 0.75.
+A common load factor used that straddles the line between costly rehashes and costly lookups is $0.75$.
 The lower the number, the more often the rehashes.
 The higher, the more often the collisions.

 ## ADTs and Data Structures
-The concept of hashing allows for easy `O(1)` runtimes for the **Set** and **Map** ADTs.
+The concept of hashing allows for easy $O(1)$ runtimes for the **Set** and **Map** ADTs.

-A Set is an abstraction of the mathematical concept, where each item is unique.
+A **Set** is an abstraction of the mathematical concept, where each item is unique.

-A Map is an abstraction where key-value pairs are held, where each key must be unique.
+A **Map** is an abstraction where key-value pairs are held, where each key must be unique.
 The key is used to "map" to its corresponding value.

-Sets can be implemented with a Hashtable data structure, and Maps can be implemented with a Hashmap data structure.
+Sets can be implemented with a hashtable data structure, and Maps can be implemented with a hashmap data structure.

 Most languages feature support for these structures built into their libraries:
-* Python: dictionaries and sets
+* Python: `sets` and `dictionaries`
 * Java: `java.util.HashSet` and `java.util.HashMap`
 * C++: `std::unordered_set` and `std::unordered_map`